The date format used on the monthly report is as follows:

 You will receive a letter instructing you to make the appropriate corrections to your subsequent reports.
 The monthly report completed manually (paperform) may also be returned to you depending on the level of non-compliance.

 1. Holidays: Date of the event

-2. Annual vacation: Pay period ending date of the payment
+2. Annual vacation: Last day of the week in which the payment was made.

 The compensation of the first holiday is listed in the supplementary wages column on the first holiday line (01).
 The compensation of the second holiday is listed in the same in the same column on the second holiday line.